DataDog/dd-sdk-ios/docs/rum_collection/web_view_tracking.md

 ### Prerequisites

-Set up the web page you want rendered on your mobile iOS and tvOS application with the Browser SDK first.
+Set up the web page you want rendered on your mobile iOS and tvOS application with the RUM Browser SDK first.
 For more information, see [RUM Browser Monitoring][1].

 ### Instrument your web views